A Future End to the Techno Religion

 The more I write and meditate on what J.R.R.
 Tolkien called Faerie, however, the more these two sides of the same coin — one focused on technology and one focused on mythology — converge.
 Like many writers, I am engaged both with the past and the future, and very much through the fiery lens of the present, and vice versa.
 This waywardness is due in part to my own restlessness as a storyteller.

 I do not see myself as a journalist.
 I do not see myself as a fantasist.
 I see myself simply as a writer.
 It is my duty, I feel, to translate what I have experienced, learned, and understood, into words and images, a communion between you and me and the universe.
-Rave was something I had the privilege to experience early enough that it came to me almost as if it were a child, and late enough that I did not birth it.
-Hence I am both engaged and removed.
-Myth was something I had the privilege to experience as a child late enough in its evolution that it came to me as truth, and late enough that Tolkien had perfected it as an art form that could speak to timelessness, and critical awareness, after the rise of the machines.
+Rave was something I had the privilege to experience — early enough that it came to me almost as if it were a child, and late enough that I did not birth it — hence I am both engaged and removed.
+Myth was something I had the privilege to experience as a child late enough in its evolution that it came to me as truth, and late enough that Tolkien had perfected it as an art form that could speak to timelessness, and critical awareness, after the rise of the machines and not in the form of a religion.

-I have another distinct memory riding in the back of a van to Moontribe listening to one of my older brother’s mixtapes — John had quickly become the second resident DJ of Moontribe, the breakbeat Yang to DJ Daniel Chavez’s trance Yin — and thrilling to the archetypal techno riffs of React 2 Rhythm’s ‘Whatever You Dream (Dark Mix)’ yo-yoing up through the octaves, its propulsive polyrhythms scaling a kind of cyber mountain of psychedelic delirium, a female voice repeating the hypnotizing “Whatever you want, whatever you dream,” flying into the ecstatic.
+I have another distinct memory riding in the back of a van to Moontribe listening to one of my older brother’s mixtapes — my brother John Kelley had quickly become the second resident DJ of Moontribe, the breakbeat Yang to DJ Daniel Chavez’s trance Yin.
+On that drive at the end of the tape, came the techno riffs of React 2 Rhythm’s ‘Whatever You Dream (Dark Mix),’ yo-yoing up through the octaves; its propulsive polyrhythms scaling a kind of cyber mountain of psychedelic delirium — a voice repeating “Whatever you want, whatever you dream” … off into the ecstatic.

 “Not all who wander are lost.”
-Anyone familiar with wizards will know that aphorism.
-Both Tolkien and Nietzsche, who never saw the Digital Revolution and lived closer to the big bang of the Industrial Revolution, were confronted by what they perceived as a crisis of nihilism.
-While Tolkien created a modern mythology that would appeal to kids in a secular modern world, bestowing a sense of awe at the universe, a clever kind of restoration of “God” to the center of our moral compass, Nietzsche in contrast celebrated the “death of God,” and from there tried to draw a new map for the affirmation of life and its glories.
-Those two instincts still live with us today.
+Anyone familiar with wizards will know the aphorism.
+Both Tolkien and Nietzsche, who did not live to see the Digital Revolution — and lived closer to the big bang of the Industrial Revolution — were confronted in their own time by a crisis of nihilism.
+While Tolkien created a modern mythology, that would appeal to kids in a secular modern world, bestowing a sense of awe at the universe and a clever kind of restoration of “God” to the center of our moral compass, Nietzsche in contrast celebrated the “death of God,” and from there tried to draw a new map for the affirmation of life and its glories.
+Those two legacies still live with us today.

 “Hedonism” is based on the Greek word for “sweet” — hēdys.
 That stem or source word is related to the Latin sauvis, and the Sanskrit svadis.
 And Sanskrit is the ancient Indian language of the Hindu Rig Vedas, wherein mystics wrote praising verses to the mind-altering or soul-opening concoction of soma.
 You might think I digress, but that is the point.
 Language evolves.
-Writing weaves as the recording and manipulation of speech.
+Writing weaves, as the recording and manipulation of speech.
 Music evolves.
-Composing music with machines bewilders as the recording and transformation of sound.
-Music and language embody change, and can open us to sweetness.
-So how do we renew sweet reason in this disembodying meta-world, without bitterness, soma-less?
+Composing music with machines bewilders, as the recording and transformation of sound.
+Music and language embody change, and can open us to sweet-ness.
+So how do we renew sweet reason in this disembodying meta-world, without bitter-ness, soma-less?
+Not to lose the bitter-sweet, but to keep both in a more constructive and humanizing balance.
+Not order.
+Not chaos.
+But resilience.

 Machines have transformed writing.
 After over 30 years of writing with computers, there is no shadow of a doubt in my mind that this is true.
 The ability to publish words to a blog or a network of newsletters — Substack — is itself a challenge to the purity and more fixed authority of the book, and the magazine, and the newspaper.
 We all know this as part of today’s media landscape.
 Choice is now vertiginous.
 And yet books still command greater respect.
 Why?
 In part, it’s because they too wander within many pages as they strive to transport us far outside of time.